maariogutierrez/GreenChoiceAI/frontend/README.md

 ---

-## Despliegue sugerido
+## Suggested deployment

-- Hosts estáticos: Vercel, Netlify, Cloudflare Pages o cualquier servicio que sirva contenido estático desde `dist`.
+- Static hosts: Vercel, Netlify, Cloudflare Pages, or any service that serves static content from `dist`.
-- Recomendación para CI: en GitHub Actions instala dependencias, ejecuta `npm run build` y publica `dist` al hosting.
+- CI recommendation: in GitHub Actions install dependencies, run `npm run build`, and publish `dist` to your hosting provider.